1337-Tacos/TacoTek/README.md

 TacoTek
 =======

-A Minecraft mod which aims to inspire you to world domination!
+A Minecraft mod which aims to inspire you to world Domination!

 Features:
 --------------
 - [x] Fully craft-able Tacos!
 - [x] Taco Crates!
+- [ ] Flying Toasters!
 - [ ] Jetpacks with built in batpacks!
 - [ ] Armor with built in batpacks!
 - [ ] Exterior & realistic reactor cooling!